loredanau02/finance-app/README.md

 # Finance App

 ## Overview
-Finance App is a financial management system designed to help users track their investments, manage notifications, and handle various financial operations efficiently.
+Finance App is a system related to financial management, which helps the user in tracking their investments and tending to their notifications and various financial operations.

-## Features
-- Portfolio evaluation with pie chart visualization
-- Investment tracking and management
-- User notifications and alerts
-- Support center with ticket management
-- Secure credential storage
-- Unit and integration tests using JUnit

 ## Project Structure
 📂 **src** - Main source code directory